dineshponnam/new_world/README.md

 # new_world
 hi
 dinesh here
-completed betech  lokking for job
+completed b-tech  lokking for job